-- 1. Failure to increase the cumulative GPA to 3.00 within two semesters after having been placed on academic probation; - 2.
-Failure to pass any failed section of the Comprehensive Examination during the re-take of the Examination; - 3.
-Failure to maintain professional demeanor, as evidenced by, but not limited to, failure to adhere to the principles in the Program's Evaluation Policy or to the ethical principles of the American Psychological Association; - 4.
-Extended, unauthorized absence from the Program, or - 5.
-Failure to complete all degree requirements within the allotted time-frame.
+- Failure to increase the cumulative GPA to 3.00 within two semesters after having been placed on academic probation; - Failure to pass any failed section of the Comprehensive Examination on the second attempt; - Failure to maintain professional demeanor, as evidenced by, but not limited to, failure to adhere to the principles in the Program's

+Evaluation Policy or to the ethical principles of the American Psychological Association;

+- 4. Extended, unauthorized absence from the Program, or - 5.
+Failure to complete all degree requirements within the seven year limit.